Aims of the EASL Nurses & AHPs Task Force

 Nurses and AHPs during EASL Congress

-Hepatology nurses and AHPs play an important role before and during the International Liver Congress™.
+Hepatology nurses and AHPs play an important role before and during the EASL Congress.
 They have an entire day dedicated to them, including the Nurses & AHPs Forum, poster tours, and oral presentations.
 EASL’s Nurses and AHPs Task Force will be chairing a large part of the events on this day, so it will be an excellent opportunity for you to meet and interact with them.